WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

 > 🔥 use the kedro cli to automatically fill in any missing datasets from the
 > catalog.

 ## make a versioned dataset

+Kedro has scaffolded `MemoryDataSet`'s for us.
+We will convert them to the appropriate dataset type and turn on versioning for our `int` layer, which is the first point we save in our environment.

 ``` yaml
 raw_cars: